Need to talk? Call 1800 882 436.

 1. Blood test: On day one of your menstrual cycle, you will have a blood test at your fertility clinic.

 5. Semen sample: If you are using your partner's sperm, they will need to provide a semen sample on the same day as the egg collection.
-If this is not possible, a surgical procedure can help extract sperm directly from the testicles.
+If this is not possible, a surgical procedure can help extract sperm directly from their testicles.
 You may also use frozen donor sperm.

 8. Pregnancy test: After the embryo is transferred, you will need to wait 2 weeks before you can test for pregnancy.
-Blood tests are more reliable than a home pregnancy test, so it's best to do this at your fertility clinic or through your doctor.
+Blood tests are more reliable than a home pregnancy test, so it's best to do this at your fertility clinic or with your doctor.

 Why might I want to use IVF?

 Some people may choose to use donor sperm or eggs.
-For example, if a couple is at risk of passing on a serious genetic disorder to their children, they may be advised to use donor sperm or donor eggs.
+If you or your partner is at risk of passing on a serious genetic disorder to your child, you may be advised to use donor sperm or donor eggs.

 Should I try other fertility treatments first?